johnpeart/johnpeart.github.io/_posts/2021-05-01-eurovision-first-listens.md

 ## Summing up

 Phew!
 That was a wild ride.
-39 entries later, we safely say that it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?
+39 entries later, I think it would be nice to take a trip to [Valletta](https://www.visitmalta.com/en/valletta) in 2022; don't you?